Get 40% off The BrickGun Book. Use coupon code REPLICA.

 by The LEAD Project

-Scratch is the wildly popular educational programming language used by millions of first-time learners in classrooms, libraries, and homes worldwide.
-By dragging together colorful blocks of code, kids quickly learn computer programming concepts and make cool games and animations.
+Scratch is the wildly popular educational programming language used by tens of millions of first-time learners in classrooms and homes worldwide.
+By dragging together and assembling colorful blocks of code, kids can learn computer programming concepts as they make cool games and animations.

-In Super Scratch Programming Adventure!, kids learn programming fundamentals as they make their very own playable video games.
-They'll create projects inspired by classic arcade games that can be programmed (and played!) in an afternoon.
-The book's patient, step-by-step explanations of the code and fun programming challenges will have kids creating their own games in no time.
+Super Scratch Programming Adventure! was created together with Mitch Resnick, the creator of Scratch (that's him on the cover).
+The book has readers create projects inspired by classic arcade games that can be programmed (and played!) in an afternoon.
+Patient, step-by-step explanations of the code and fun programming challenges will have kids creating their own games in no time.

-This full-color comic book makes programming concepts like variables, flow control, and subroutines effortless to absorb.
+In addition to specific programming instructions, the book includes comics that draw young learners into the book.
+Readers learn to code as they work through the comics which make programming concepts like variables, flow control, and subroutines effortless to absorb.
 Packed with ideas for games that kids will be proud to show off, Super Scratch Programming Adventure! is the perfect first step for the budding programmer.

 The Learning through Engineering, Art, and Design (LEAD) Project is an educational initiative established to encourage the development of creative thinking through the use of technology.
 Created by The Hong Kong Federation of Youth Groups in collaboration with the MIT Media Lab, the LEAD project promotes hands-on, design-based activities to foster innovation, problem solving skills, and technical literacy.